ishh97/S47_Ishita_Capstone_Sparkl/README.md

 Day 13 :- Fetching Data from API and Displaying it in Components.

 Day 14 :- Adding Search Functionality in Bookshelf and Watchlist component.

+Day 15 :- Using "POST" in Bookshelf and watchlist component.

+Day 16 :- Using "POST" in Blog component.